rexfordessilfie/authjs-express-demo/README.md

 # How It Works

-Auth.js, previously NextAuth, provides a `@auth/core` package that works accross different node frameworks.
+Auth.js, previously NextAuth, provides a `@auth/core` package that works across different node frameworks.

 However, it is built on top of `fetch`-API's Request and Response objects.